NichKu/TransMethylCFDx/README.md

 ## Requirements

-The these following dependencies need to be available:
+The following dependencies need to be available:
 - Conda >= 4.10
 - Snakemake >= 7.17